aimat-lab/gcnn_keras/README.md

 Here, a set of conversion layers in [disjoint](kgcnn/layers/disjoint) are used to map a batched input into a disjoint subgraph representation.
 Note: The same convolution layers can also be used for a single large graph.
 The graph tensors, which are passed between layers, then do not have a batch dimension anymore and must treated with care when using standard keras layers.
 This is the primary way of using graph convolutions.

-Nonetheless, batched representations, which are kept between keras layers via ragged, sparse, padded+mask tensors, can be good alternatives.
+For a graph implementation in the spirit of keras, the batch dimension should be kept also in between layes.
+This is realized here by using ragged, sparse or padded tensors.
 Especially with ragged tensosrs, there is clean way of passing batched graphs between layers.
-A complete set of layers that work solemnly with ragged tensors and offer the best interface in the spirit of keras are given in [ragged](kgcnn/layers/ragged).
+A complete set of layers that work solemnly with ragged tensors is given in [ragged](kgcnn/layers/ragged).
 Finally padded tensors do have some niche usage for graphs of similar shape.
 Layers handling padded tensors are given in [padded](kgcnn/layers/padded) with some pros and cons depending on the situation.